farhanshaikh199704/Practice-R/README.md

-# Practice-R
+# My first repo

+#Hello world#
-This is a repository to test R's integration with Github
+#This is a repository to test R's integration with Github#